cecid/hermes-docs/docs/source/web_service_communication.rst

 Send Message
 ------------

-The AS2 sender web service is used by the application of the sending party to request Hermes to send an AS2 message to another Hermes or a compatible messaging gateway.
+This web service is used by the application of the sending party to request Hermes to send an AS2 message to another Hermes or a compatible messaging gateway.
 The service returns a message identifier to the application for future reference.

 .. image:: /_static/images/web_service/h2o-ws-sender-as2.png